symbol/symbol-docs/source/guides/transaction/turning-the-asynchronous-transaction-announcement-into-synchronous.rst

 Background
 **********

-Alice is developing an app to send 10 nem:xem to Bob.
+Alice is developing an app to send 10 XEM to Bob.
 She wants to know if the transaction has reached the network before sending Bob an email.

 When announcing a transaction in NIS1, you had to wait to get the response from the node.
 Catapult works differently.
 When a transaction is announced, the REST API server will always return an OK.